OpenStack known issues¶

 Octavia load balancers may not work properly with DVR¶

 When Neutron is deployed in the DVR mode, Octavia load balancers may not work correctly.
 The symptoms include both failure to properly balance traffic and failure to perform an amphora failover.
-For details, see Networking service known limitations.
+For details, see DVR incompatibility with ARP announcements and VRRP.

 Octavia load balancers lose Amphora VMs after failover¶